daler/pybedtools/docs/source/main.rst

     $ pip install sphinx
     $ pip install numpydoc

-For the full tests, you'll also need SciPy and matplotlib installed.
+For the full tests, you'll also need NumPy and matplotlib (which depends on NumPy) installed.
 These are only used for a small part of :mod:`pybedtools`, and can be difficult to install if not using the Anaconda distribution described above.
-If you don't have SciPy and matplotlib, you can ignore the tests that fail because these libraries can't be found.
+If you don't have matplotlib, you can ignore the tests that fail because these libraries can't be found.

 .. warning::